Ireland trio left out of World Cup squad

 |UAE won by 54 runs

-Shane Getkate, Graham Kennedy and Barry McCarthy are the three players to miss out after the Ireland squad was named for this month's Twenty20 World Cup.
+Shane Getkate, Graham Kennedy and Barry McCarthy are the three players to miss out after the Ireland squad was named for this month's T20 World Cup.

 The trio had been part of an 18-man panel currently in the United Arab Emirates preparing for the tournament.